2023 Most Popular English Language & Literature Doctor's Degree Schools in the Middle Atlantic Region

 Women make up 50% of the English language and literature majors at the school.

-Princeton University came in at #10 in this year’s edition of the Most Popular English Language & Literature Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-Princeton is a medium-sized private not-for-profit school located in the small city of Princeton.
+Princeton University ranked #10 on this year’s Most Popular English Language & Literature Doctor’s Degree Schools in the Middle Atlantic Region list.
+Princeton is a medium-sized private not-for-profit school located in the city of Princeton.

 About 78% of the students majoring in English language and literature at the school are women while 22% are male.